KenjiPcx/Alicization/.docs/context.md

 ## Current State

-The system now features both a comprehensive human collaboration system and a modern game-like HUD interface.
+The system now features a comprehensive human collaboration system, a modern game-like HUD interface, and a detailed employee profile system.
 Users can:

 ### Game Interface
 - Use the speed dial for quick access to tasks, settings, and future features